-PRS for Music Announces YouTube DealPosted on August 24th, 2013 by Anna in Music Industry News
+PRS for Music Announces YouTube DealPosted on August 24th, 2013 by UK Music Jobs in Music Industry News

 PRS for Music has this week announced a new licensing agreement with video streaming giant YouTube.